lubuntu-team/manual/source/3/3.2/3.2.15/users_and_groups.rst

 .. image:: users-groups-gerneral-prop.png

 The tab :guilabel:`Groups` under properties has checkboxes for each group you are in or which checkbox or each group you are not in.
 To add or remove a user from a group check or uncheck the checkbox for the group you want to add or remove a user from.
+To view what numeric group id each group has is in the :guilabel:`Group ID` field.

 .. image::  users-groups-group-prop.png